voltrb/docs/en/tutorial/a_sample_todo_app.md

   </table>
 ...
 ```
-Now, once everything is saved and reloads, any time you submit by hitting inter, it'll add to the list and clear out the form.
+Now, once everything is saved and reloads, any time you submit by hitting enter, it'll add to the list and clear out the form.
 Volt is reactive and intelligent, so any time the list is updated, the new elements will be drawn; it won't redraw the entire list.